modelcontextstandard/.github/profile/README.md

 ### MCS is a pragmatic evolution
 MCS addresses these pain points by recognizing that this is fundamentally a driver problem, not a protocol problem.

-MCS trims function calling down to two building blocks:
+It trims function calling down to two building blocks:

     Spec: Machine-readable function descriptions (OpenAPI, JSON-Schema, ...) – use standards if possible!
     Bridge: Transport layers (HTTP, AS2, CAN, ...) – handled by parsers.

 Just like operating systems use device drivers to communicate with hardware, LLMs need interface drivers to communicate with external systems.
-The key difference with MCS:

-**An MCS driver doesn't handle a specific function or API**, it handles **all APIs using the same protocol over the same transport**.
+The key here is that an **MCS driver doesn't handle a specific function or API**, it handles **all APIs using the same protocol over the same transport**.
-This makes it behave like a true driver for the protocol and transport, abstracting these details for the LLM and client developer.
+This makes it behave like a driver for the protocol and transport, abstracting these details for the LLM and client developer.

 #### Universal Protocol Support